namel/veri/README.md

 * audio implemented by [jsAmbisonics](https://github.com/polarch/JSAmbisonics)
     * positional audio sources
     * ambisonic audio sources
-* crosshairs - a small object at the center of the field of vision for pointing to targets in the VR scene
-    * default circle animation
-    * supports sprite animation
 * general event emitter functionality

 The following are not yet supported: